 As efforts to respond to the coronavirus pandemic continue, many people feel confused and overwhelmed.
-Staying indoors through isolation contributes to this feeling, and may be exacerbated by our living arrangements.
+Staying indoors to social distance contributes to this feeling, and may be exacerbated by our living arrangements.
 Balanced You has provided self-care tips for telecommuting employees living with children at home.
 It is important to also note that telecommuters who live with partners and roommates have their own unique experiences.

 Quarantining at home with other adults has its rewards and challenges.
 Balanced You is here to support you in maintaining healthy relationships with roommates and partners, as well as your own physical and emotional health, during the pandemic.
 Below, you will find self-care tips and resources you can use as you respond, professionally and personally, to coronavirus.

 Build a routine that includes simple to-dos, planned breaks, and mealtimes.
 Having a schedule is helpful to providing structure and balance.
 Consider the following:

 - Schedule news and media breaks from ongoing TV news and social media.
 The constant rush of information contributes to feelings of anxiety and being overwhelmed.
 Consider checking only one or two reliable news sources, once or twice a day.

 - Include self-care pauses throughout the day.
 This could include a stretch break to start the day, deep breathing exercises before joining meetings, healthy snacks, moments of fun, or other options.
 Check out this Balanced You blogpost on self-care for telecommuters for ideas.

 - Be flexible when adjusting to a new routine and take it one small step at a time.
 Stress and anxiety are understandably high right now.
 Be gentle with yourself.